tigera-cs/Calico-Enterprise-Networking-Training/5. Calico Enterprise Egress Gateway/README.md

 kubectl get pods -o wide
 ```

-26. Let's now implement a security policy that blocks ICMP traffic to `10.0.1.10`, but allows every other traffic.
+26. Let's now implement a security policy that blocks ICMP traffic from egress gateway pod to `10.0.1.10`, but allows every other traffic.

 ```
 kubectl apply -f -<<EOF